American Association of Motor Vehicle Administrators: Methodology

 The AAMVA also publishes the technical standards for driver's licenses compliant with the Real ID Act including anti-counterfeiting measures and machine-readable technologies such as a PDF417 barcode on the reverse side.
-Many state issued driving permits and ID cards display small digits next to each data field.
-This is required by the American Association of Motor Vehicle Administrators’ design standard and has been adopted by many US states.
-The newest card design standard released is the 2020 AAMVA DL/ID Card Design Standard (CDS), which supersedes the 2016 standard.
+Many state issued driving permits and ID cards display small digits next to each data field, which is required by the American Association of Motor Vehicle Administrators’ design standard.
+The newest card design standard released is the 2025 AAMVA DL/ID Card Design Standard (CDS), which supersedes the 2020 standard.
+The AAMVA standard generally follows part 1 and part 2 of ISO/IEC 18013-1 (ISO compliant driving license).